jdrew3/jdrew3.github.io/projects/project_web1.md

-## Under the Poverty Line and Near a Grocery Store
+## Where Can You Be Under the Poverty Line and Still Live Near a Grocery Store?

 **Project description:** Interactive map displaying percentage of Baltimore households under the poverty line within half-mile service area of a grocery store by neighborhood